tategakibunko/nehan.js/README.md

   }
 });

-// direct access by 'getPage'. var first_page = doc.getPage(0);
+// you can obtain page directly by 'getPage'. var first_page = doc.getPage(0);
 var second_page = doc.getPage(1);

-// get total page count by 'getPageCount'. var page_count = doc.getPageCount();
+// you can get total page-count by 'getPageCount'. var page_count = doc.getPageCount();

-// move page by setPage
+// you can move page by 'setPage'
 $("button#back-to-first-page").click(function(){
   doc.setPage(0);
 });